Installation

 Monorepo Support

-Suites is fully compatible with Monorepo, accommodating projects that use different mocking or di frameworks.
+Suites is fully compatible with monorepo setups, accommodating projects that use different mocking or DI frameworks.

-If you are using Suites in a Monorepo, consider the following setups:
+When using Suites in a monorepo, consider the following setups:

-Using one the same mocking and di framework across all workspaces
+Using the same mocking and DI framework across all workspaces

 Using different frameworks across workspaces

 Install the corresponding adapter in each workspace separately.
-Make sure to config the hoisting of thenode_modules
+Make sure to configure your package manager's hoisting settings

-to enable Suites to detect the adapter in the workspace.
+to enable Suites to detect the adapter in each workspace.

 For Vitest Users